 One of the sillier crazes in the recent history of comic book speculation was the rush to label certain forgotten Atlas monster/suspense characters as “protoypes” for various Silver Age Marvel superheroes.
-Though it was based on little more than Stan Lee’s penchant for recycling the occasional name or broad concept, it managed to gain some traction among a fanbase whose obsession with pattern recognition has always leaned to the noise end of the signal-to-noise ratio.
+Though it was based on little more than Stan Lee’s penchant for recycling the occasional name or broad concept, more about it managed to gain some traction among a fanbase whose obsession with pattern recognition has always leaned to the noise end of the signal-to-noise ratio.
 The speculators and price guide mavens had little problem with arbitrarily hiking the price on some acid-eaten issue of Strange Tales because it happened to feature a space monster named “Magneto” who bore no resemblance whatsoever to the X-Men villain.

-One of the few places where the prototype designation legitimately applies is in the case of Dr. Droom, a rough precursor to Dr. Strange who made his debut in Amazing Adventures #1 (June 1961).
+One of the few places where the prototype designation legitimately applies is in the case of Dr. Droom, pulmonologist a rough precursor to Dr. Strange who made his debut in Amazing Adventures #1 (June 1961).

 Anthony Droom’s hunger for esoteric knowledge leads him to a remote monastery in the Himalayas, where he is greeted by a standard-issue Wizened MysticTM possessed of great magical power.
 Droom proves to be an able student of such sideshow-worthy feats as firewalking and hypnosis, but it is not until he passes the comprehensive exam….